pingleware/pingleware-contracts/README.md

 When a piece of software is useful, there should never be an EOL doctrine.
 The intention for this application is to achieve immoratlity ;).
 At some point of time in the future, this project may appear to be dead and abandon.
 The opposite will be true!
-When this project reaches that stage, this project has matured to a level where maintenance is minimal (mostly updating to latest version of Node).
+When this project reaches that stage, this project has matured to a level where maintenance is minimal and hopefully automated (mostly updating to latest version of Node).

     Patrick O. Ingle
     December 19, 2021